John Gordy: Post NFL career

 "Participatory journalist" George Plimpton stated that Gordy was the inspiration for his second book (of three) about professional American football, Mad Ducks and Bears.
 Plimpton initially met Gordy in 1960 while doing early research for what would become his first pro football book, Paper Lion, and was told by Gordy that in his opinion there was an obvious wide market for a book about football line play, consisting of young men and boys currently playing those positions and older men who had done so in the past, together forming a potential readership of millions.
 Gordy, whose football nickname was "Bear" due to his hirsuteness, was able to interest his erstwhile training camp roommate, Alex Karras ("Mad Duck") in the project as well, although the book was not published until 13 years after this initial meeting.
 Rather than being the technical work about methods and techniques that Gordy had originally envisioned, it is instead primarily a collection of humorous anecdotes and vignettes, with only minimal attention paid to technical aspects of football.

 Around 1970, Gordy became President of Visual Sounds, Inc., the audio-visual subsidiary of A & R Recording in Manhattan.

 Gordy became the California state director of Fellowship of Christian Athletes in 1999.
 At that time, there were only a handful of public high schools that were participating with FCA.
-By the time John died, nearly every single high school in Southern California had an FCA group on their campus.
+Gordy created and led FCA Huddle groups in gang-riddled areas and high schools of Los Angeles, such as South Central and in Santa Anita.
+He raised funds for the FCA, and helped establish an FCA Board of Directors in Southern California.
+The Southern California FCS sent hundreds of student-athletes to various FCA camps.
+By the time Gordy died, nearly every single high school in Southern California had an FCA group on their campus.
 Gordy considered this his greatest accomplishment.
+He was inducted into the FCA Hall of Champions in 2006.